INTRODUCTION

 RECENT AND FUTURE ENGAGEMENTS

-Recently Celine performed the title role in Madama Butterfly at the Bregenzer Festspiele (2022), Opéra National de Bordeaux (2022), and Opera Ballet Vlaanderen (2024), Die Marschallin in Der Rosenkavalier (2023) and Mimi in La bohème (2023) at the Irish National Opera, and Mimi in La bohème at the Luzern Theater (2024).
+Recently, Celine performed the title role in Madama Butterfly at the Bregenzer Festspiele (2022), Opéra National de Bordeaux (2022), and Opera Ballet Vlaanderen (2024), Die Marschallin in Der Rosenkavalier (2023) and Mimi in La bohème (2023) at the Irish National Opera, Mimi in La bohème at the Luzern Theater (2024).
+She made a role debut as Giorgetta/Il tabarro at Deutsche Oper am Rhein (2026), and she was a cover of Marschallin/Der Rosenkavalier at the Zürich Opera House (2025).

-Most recent and future engagements include the title role in Madama Butterfly and Liù in Turandot at the Irish National Opera, the title role in Tosca at the St. Margarethen Festival, Oper am Steinbruch, a role debut as Giorgietta/Il tabarro at Deutsche Oper am Rhein, and a cover of Marschallin/Der Rosenkavalier at the Zürich Opera House.
-On the concert scene, projects include the concert Video Games in Music with Bamberger Symphoniker in Bamberg and at Concertgebouw Amsterdam, as well as with Noord Nederlands Orkest on tour in Netherlands, concerts with Jose Carreras and Andrea Bocelli around Europe, a USA tour with Barry Douglas and Camerata Ireland (including a Carnegie Hall recital), concerts in the USA with composer and conductor Éimear Noone, and a St. Patrick’s Day concert at the San Francisco Conservatory of Music.
+On the concert scene, her recent projects included the concert Video Games in Music with Bamberger Symphoniker in Bamberg and at Concertgebouw Amsterdam, as well as with Noord Nederlands Orkest on tour in Netherlands, concerts with Jose Carreras and Andrea Bocelli around Europe, a USA tour with Barry Douglas and Camerata Ireland (including a Carnegie Hall recital), concerts in the USA with composer and conductor Éimear Noone, and a St. Patrick’s Day concert at the San Francisco Conservatory of Music.

 BIOGRAPHY

-Celine made her operatic début in 2010, singing Mimi in La bohéme.
-In 2012, she made her Royal Opera House Covent Garden debut in the lead role of Dvořák’s Rusalka, which she took over at short notice.
-Soon afterward, she was invited back to sing 1 Blumenmädchen in Parsifal, followed by Micaela in Carmen and, most recently, Liu in Turandot.
+Celine made her operatic début in 2010, singing the role of Mimi in La Bohéme.
+In 2012, she made her Royal Ballet and Opera House debut in the lead role of Dvořák’s Rusalka under Yannick Nézet-Séguin, which she took over at short notice.
+This was followed by 1.
+Blumenmädchen in Parsifal, Micaela in Carmen, and most recently Liu in Turandot.

-Roles in recent years include Liu in Turandot in Oper im Steinbruch directed by Thaddeus Strassberger with Giuseppe Finz conducting and Mimi in La Bohéme with Irish National Opera.
-Previous roles include Magda in Puccini’s La Rondine with Minnesota Opera, Donna Elvira with Israeli Opera in Tel Aviv conducted by Daniel Oren and directed by Kasper Holten, Floria Tosca (Tosca) Mikhailovsky Opera, St. Petersburg, Liu (Turandot) and Elizabeth (Don Carlo) in Leipzig and Deutsche Oper am Rhein, Düsseldorf and Madama Butterfly with Staatstheater Kassel and Irish National Opera, Die Marschallin in Der Rosenkavalier in Santiago and Marietta/Marie in Korngold’s Die Tote Stadt with RTÉ National Symphony Orchestra in the NCH, Dublin and Mimi (La bohéme) with Hamburg State Opera.
+Celine has also recently performed the title role of Madama Butterfly with Irish National Opera to critical acclaim.
+She also performed the role at Bregenzer Festspiele, and the Opéra National de Bordeaux and Antwerp Opera, Belgium.
+Other roles include Die Marschallin in Der Rosenkavalier and Mimi in La Boheme with Irish National Opera, Mimi in Luzern, Liu in Turandot in Oper In Steinbruch directed by Thaddeus Strassberger, Magda in Puccini’s La Rondine with Minnesota Opera, Floria Tosca at Mikhailovsky Opera, St. Petersburg, Liu (Turandot) and Elizabeth (Don Carlo) in Leipzig and Deutsche Oper am Rhein, Düsseldorf and Madama Butterfly with Staatstheater Kassel, Die Marschallin in Der Rosenkavalier in Santiago and Marietta in Korngold’s Die Tote Stadt with RTÉ National Symphony Orchestra in the NCH, Dublin, Mimi with Hamburg State Opera and most recently by Gorgetta in Puccini’s Il Tabarro at Deutsche Oper am Rhein, Düsseldorf.

-A frequent concert performer, Celine has performed with world-renowned tenors José Carreras, Roberto Alagna, and Joseph Calleja and recently sung with Bryn Terfel accompanied by the Borusan Philharmonic Orchestra, conducted by Sasha Goetzel.
-Recent concerts include Richard Strauss’ Vier Letzte Lieder in Austria, a recording of Verdi’s Requiem with the Prague Radio Symphony Orchestra, conducted by André Lenard, and a concert with the Sun Valley Summer Symphony in America.
+A frequent concert performer, Celine has performed with world-renowned tenors José Carreras, Roberto Alagna and Joseph Calleja and has recently sung with Bryn Terfel accompanied by the Borusan Philharmonic Orchestra (conducted by Sasha Goetzel).
+Recent concerts include Richard Strauss’ Vier Letzte Lieder in Dublin with The Irish National Symphony Orchestra, a recording of Verdi’s Requiem with the Prague Radio Symphony Orchestra conducted by André Lenard, a concert with The Sun Valley Summer Symphony in America and a concert at the Bangkok Festival of Music and Dance in Thailand.

 | OPERA